arghoritma/nextart/README.md

 - Modern development with Turbopack
 - Type safety with TypeScript
 - Database ORM with DrizzleORM
-- Secure authentication system
+- Secure authentication system with Firebase
-- Responsive UI with TailwindCSS
+- Responsive UI with TailwindCSS and DaisyUI
+- Data validation with Zod

 ## Learn More